When are N95 Masks Required?

-Newly adopted regulation §5141.1 “Protection from Wildfire Smoke,” uses the local air quality index (AQI) for PM 2.5 to determine when worker protections are needed.
+“Protection from Wildfire Smoke" regulation §5141.1, issued by CA Dept of Industrial Relations in 2019, uses the local air quality index (AQI) for PM 2.5 to determine when worker protections are needed.

 If employers reasonably anticipate that employees may be exposed to wildfire smoke, they must:

 - Monitor the AQI: PurpleAir air quality index map.

 - Provide training to workers, including how to determine AQI, identify health effects of wildfire smoke exposure, and how to use NIOSH-approved respirators

 - Establish worker protection procedures, including a plan to reduce worker exposure to wildfire smoke

 - Communicate the above workplace procedures to staff and employees

 The employer must provide respirators for employee use on a voluntary basis when the current AQI for PM2.5 is equal to or greater than 150 but less than 500◊.

 Provide proper respiratory protection equipment, such as disposable filtering facepiece respirators (dust masks), other half facepiece respirators, or full facepiece respirators*.

 Use N95 masks that are approved for protection from both smoke and coronavirus.